 Sardine and salmon are low-carb and high-fat foods.
-So the amount of fat should be taken into consideration during weight loss or different diets.
+So we should take the amount of fat into consideration during weight loss or different diets.

-Sardine and salmon are also a great source of protein, minerals, and vitamins.
+Sardine and salmon are also excellent sources of protein, minerals, and vitamins.

-Sardine and salmon are considered as perfect foods in keto diets.
-They are low-carb high-fat foods.
-It is important to note that the fat profile of these fish are healthy fats.
+Sardine and salmon are considered perfect foods in keto diets.
+They are low-carb, high-fat foods.
+It is important to note that the fat profile of these fish is healthy fats.
 However, it is important to keep in mind the high cholesterol content of sardine while consuming.

 The mineral and vitamin content of sardine give the edge over salmon.